Hendrix-CS/csci320/index.md

 Towards the end of the semester, each student will undertake a final project.
 There are two primary options for the final project:
 1. **Expository Project**
   * Select two different operating systems to research.
-One must be from this list of established operating systems:
+One must be from this list of established operating systems.
 	- [Minix](https://www.minix3.org/)
 	- [FreeBSD](https://www.freebsd.org/)
 	- [Debian](https://www.debian.org/)